High order discretization methods for spatial-dependent epidemic models: Spatial discretization

 where $\bar{x}_k = x_k + r_i \cos(\theta_j)$ and $\bar{y}_l = y_l + r_i \sin(\theta_j)$.
 Note that the points $(\bar{x}_k, \bar{y}_l)$ might not be included in $\mathcal{G}$; in such case there are no $I_{k,l}$ values assigned to them.
-Because of this, we approximate $I(t, \bar{x}_k, \bar{y}_l)$ by a using positivity preserving interpolation (e.g. bilinear interpolation) with the nearest known $I_{k,l}$ values and positive coefficients.
-This is the reason why $\tilde{I}$ is used in \eqref{cubature} instead of $I$. \begin{theorem} A unique strong solution for system \eqref{trapeq2} exists, for which properties $C_1$--$C_4$ hold locally at a given point $(x_k,y_l)$. \end{theorem} \begin{proof} The proof of existence and uniqueness comes from the Lipschitz continuity and boundness of the right hand side, which can be proved similarly as in Corollary~\ref{lem:A2} and Lemma~\ref{lem:A1}.
-Properties $C_1$--$C_4$ can be proved in a similar manner as in Theorem \ref{contpres}. \end{proof} The next theorem characterizes the accuracy of interpolation and cubature techniques of system \eqref{trapeq2}. \begin{theorem} Suppose that a cubature rule approximates the integral \eqref{calFdef} to order $p$, i.e.,
+Because of this, we approximate $I(t, \bar{x}_k, \bar{y}_l)$ by using positivity preserving interpolation (e.g. bilinear interpolation) with the nearest known $I_{k,l}$ values and positive coefficients.
+This is the reason why $\tilde{I}$ is used in \eqref{quadrature} instead of $I$. \begin{proposition} A unique strong solution for system \eqref{trapeq2} exists, for which properties $C_1$--$C_4$ hold locally at a given point $(x_k,y_l)$. \end{proposition} \begin{proof} The proof of existence and uniqueness comes from the Lipschitz continuity and boundness of the right-hand side, which can be proved similarly as in Corollaries~\ref{col:A2} and \ref{col:A1}.
+Properties $C_1$--$C_4$ can be proved in a similar manner as in Theorem \ref{contpres}. \end{proof} The next theorem characterizes the accuracy of interpolation and quadrature techniques of system \eqref{trapeq2}. \begin{theorem} Suppose that a quadrature rule approximates the integral \eqref{calFdef} to order $p$, i.e.,

 where $\delta$ is the radius of the disk in which the integration takes place.
 Let us suppose that the (positivity preserving) spatial interpolation $\tilde{I}$ approximates the values of $I$ to order $q$, i.e.,